echeran/smile-of-murugan/webbook/chapter02.md

 which were originally pertinent simply and purely to the heroic age, into more idealized values, interpreted from the moral standpoint.
-Whatever the process was, the outcome, represented e.g. by the well-known and often quoted poem beginning *yātum ūrē yāvaruṅ* *kēḷir, Puṟam* 192, played a very great role in subsequent ideological development, and is probably even more important today in its very contemporary political interpretations, and even misinterpretations.
+Whatever the process was, the outcome, represented e.g. by the well-known and often quoted poem beginning *yātum ūrē yāvaruṅ kēḷir*, *Puṟam* 192, played a very great role in subsequent ideological development, and is probably even more important today in its very contemporary political interpretations, and even misinterpretations.
 The whole context of the poem shows that we have to do